nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 not relevant to the future of the Node.js project.
 Where this is unclear, the issue should be left open for several days for additional discussion.
-Where this does not yield input from Node.js Collaborators or additional evidence that the issue has relevance may be closed.
+Where this does not yield input from Node.js Collaborators or additional evidence that the issue has relevance, then the issue may be closed.
 Remember that issues can always be re-opened if necessary.

 ## Accepting Modifications